Evolution of the eye: History of research

 though insuperable by our imagination, should not be considered as subversive of the theory.

-He suggested a stepwise evolution from "an optic nerve merely coated with pigment, and without any other mechanism" to "a moderately high stage of perfection", and gave examples of existing intermediate steps.
+He suggested a stepwise evolution from "an optic nerve merely coated with pigment, and without any other mechanism" to "a moderately high stage of perfection", and gave examples of existing intermediate.
 Current research is investigating the genetic mechanisms underlying eye development and evolution.

 Biologist D.E.
 Nilsson has independently theorized about four general stages in the evolution of a vertebrate eye from a patch of photoreceptors.
 Nilsson and S. Pelger estimated in a classic paper that only a few hundred thousand generations are needed to evolve a complex eye in vertebrates.
 Another researcher, G.C.
 Young, has used the fossil record to infer evolutionary conclusions, based on the structure of eye orbits and openings in fossilized skulls for blood vessels and nerves to go through.
 All this adds to the growing amount of evidence that supports Darwin's theory.